top of page

 When Is Each Survey Type Required?

-Condition survey: For insurance renewal, safety checks, and confirmation of vessel standard before/after repairs or upgrades.
+• Insurance survey: For insurance renewal, safety checks, and confirmation of vessel standard before/after repairs or upgrades.
+Required by insurers every 5-10 years depending on the policy.

 Extended Case Study: Professional Surveying Services in Spain

-Theo Wakefield Marine Services, based on the Costa del Sol and operating across Spain and Europe, provides comprehensive pre-purchase, insurance, coding, and hull surveys with direct hands-on expertise from ABYC, MSA, and IMarEST.
+Theo Wakefield Marine Services, based on the Costa del Sol and operating across Spain and Europe, provides comprehensive pre-purchase surveys, insurance surveys, damage assessment surveys, structural hull surveys and sea trials.
 Clients benefit from transparent reporting, ongoing consultation, and international qualification - ensuring their investment is protected wherever they operate.

 Why Professional Surveys Matter in Spain